Hunting for Dark Matter and New Physics with GECCO: Searches for Light Primordial Black Hole Evaporation

 where the FSR spectra are given by:

 with $x=2E_{\gamma}/Q_f$, $\mu_{i}=m_{i}/Q_f$ and $Q_f=2E_f$.
 We give for explicit expressions of $dN^{\mathrm{decay}}/dE_{\gamma}$ for the muon, neutral and charged pions in Ref.~\cite{hazma}.

 In evaluating GECCO's discovery reach we consider the same targets as in the preceding section: the Galactic Center with an NFW and an Einasto dark matter density profile, M31, and Draco.
 Assumptions on observing time are identical as before, and we use the same procedures to set limits and make projections as described in \cref{sec:id-procedure}.
+We additionally refer to our study of the discovery prospects of several proposed MeV gamma-ray telescopes for further details~\cite{Coogan:2020tuf}.
+The strongest existing bounds on evaporating PBHs were derived in that work using COMPTEL data \cite{Kappadath:1993}.
+Other competitive constraints come from INTEGRAL~\cite{Laha:2020ivk}, CMB data~\cite{Clark:2016nst,Poulin:2016anj}, EDGES 21 cm observations~\cite{Clark:2018ghm}, Voyager 1 $e^\pm$ measurements~\cite{Boudaud:2018hqb}, the 511 keV line~\cite{DeRocco:2019fjq,Laha:2019ssq}, dwarf galaxy heating~\cite{Kim:2020ngi} and the extragalactic gamma-ray background measurements~\cite{Carr:2009jm}.
+We note that for large PBH masses the constraints from the extragalactic gamma-ray background measurements~\cite{Carr:2009jm} and INTEGRAL~\cite{Laha:2020ivk} outperform those from COMPTEL.

-In summary, we show in \cref{fig:pbh_limits} that GECCO will enable the revolutionary possibility of directly detecting Hawking evaporation from primordial black holes, for instance if these objects constitute at least 0.001\% of the dark matter and have a mass of $10^{16}$ grams, or if they are a larger fraction of the dark matter and a mass up to $10^{18}$ grams.
+In summary, we show in \cref{fig:pbh_limits} that GECCO will offer the exciting possibility of directly detecting Hawking evaporation from primordial black holes, for instance if these objects constitute at least 0.001\% of the dark matter and have a mass of $10^{16}$ grams, or if they are a larger fraction of the dark matter and a mass up to $5\times 10^{17}$ grams.
 Under optimistic circumstances (e.g. the black holes weigh around $10^{17}$ grams and they are more than 10\% of the dark matter), GECCO will detect Hawking evaporation from multiple targets besides the Galactic Center, such as from nearby dSph (e.g. Draco) and galaxies (e.g. M31).
 This reach in PBH mass is an order-of-magnitude improvement over existing bounds.